replikativ/datahike/doc/config.md

 - example: `{:store {:backend :pg :host "localhost" :port 5432 :username "alice" :password "foobar" :path "/pg_example"}}`
 - uri example: `datahike:pg://alice:foobar@localhost:5432/pg_example`

+## Name

+By default datahike generates a name for your database for you.
+If you want to set the name yourself just set a name for it in your config.
+It helps to specify the database you want to use, in case you are using multiple datahike databases in your application (to be seen in datahike-server).

 ## Schema Flexibility

 By default the datahike api uses a schema on `:write` approach with strict value